 Care at Mayo Clinic for TMJ disorders

 - Team approach.
-For complicated problems, team members work together to address your issues in a coordinated way.
-The team may include a dentist, oral and maxillofacial surgeon, pain management specialist and others, if needed.
+For complicated problems, team members work together to address your TMJ disorder in a coordinated way.
+Your team may include a dentist, oral and maxillofacial surgeon, pain management specialist, and others, if needed.

 - Surgical treatment.
 It's rare to need surgery on the temporomandibular joint, but when it's necessary, Mayo Clinic oral and maxillofacial surgeons have extensive experience in the full range of TMJ surgical procedures, from arthroscopic surgery to open-joint surgery.

 - Comprehensive care.
 Mayo Clinic's experts in oral and maxillofacial surgery and other areas as needed work together to provide comprehensive care for TMJ disorders.

 - Expertise and experience.
 Mayo Clinic oral and maxillofacial surgeons have extensive experience treating even difficult TMJ disorders, treating more than 1,200 patients a year with TMJ disorders.